Pan-Canadian Hydrogen Fuel Cell Electric Bus Demonstration and Integration Trial

 The Pan-Canadian Hydrogen Fuel Cell Electric Bus Demonstration and Integration Trial is a national, multi-year project supporting the deployment of Canadian-developed Hydrogen Fuel Cell Electric Buses (FCEBs).
 It has been merged with CUTRIC’s Zero Emissions Bus Committee to support the joint procurement of ZEBs to reduce costs, and the sharing of information and knowledge.

 Phase 1 of the project involves putting FCEBs into use on Canadian roads.
 In this trial, Canada’s manufacturers are working with cities and academic researchers to achieve the following:

-- Launch and monitor 10 FCEBs for a full lifecycle (between 12 to 18 years)
+- Launch and monitor 10 FCEBs for a full lifecycle (up to 18 years)